wintercms/docs/setup/installation.md

 We also recommend the installation of the PDO SQLite extension, regardless of your database type, as some functions in Winter CMS may benefit from being able to use temporary SQLite databases.

-When using the SQL Server database engine, you will need to install the [group concatenation](https://groupconcat.codeplex.com/) user-defined aggregate.

 ## Web-based installation

 The [Web Installer](https://github.com/wintercms/web-installer) is the recommended way to install Winter for **non-technical users**.
 It is simpler than the command-line installation and doesn't require any special skills.